|

 in Canada called the Liard River Hot Springs.
 Situated in Liard

-River Hot Springs Provincial Park is the site of Canada's second
+River Hot Springs Provincial Park is the site of one of Canada's

 largest hot springs.